-He also warned against blanket extension of RTI to bodies like public-private partnerships, as this "may discourage private enterprises" from partnerships with the public sector.
+He warned against blanket extension of RTI to bodies like public-private partnerships,as this may discourage private enterprises to enter into partnerships with the public sector entity.

-While warning against "blanket extension" of the Act to PPPs, Singh said that "blanket exclusion may harm accountability of public officials".
+Singh warned against blanket extension of the Act to PPPs,but added that blanket exclusion may harm accountability of public officials.

 Incidentally,an appeal seeking information on the PPP Puducherry port modernisation project is pending before the CIC since one year.
 A task force report on it,that is yet to be published,reportedly recommends bringing PPP projects under RTI.

 Seeking a more constructive and productive use of RTI,the PM said: This… should not only be about criticising,ridiculing and running down public authorities… the ultimate goal of the legislation is to induce more efficiency in the work of the government and help it serve the people better.